rancher/supportability-review-app/README.md

 # Supportability Review - Rancher Extension

-The **Supportability Review** (SR) extension helps proactively validate your Kubernetes cluster configuration and environment to ensure it's production-ready and support-aligned.
+The **Supportability Review** (SR) extension helps proactively validate your Rancher managed kubernetes cluster configuration and environment to ensure it's production-ready and support-aligned.

 It provides: